Bean061/ptgaul/README.md

 ===========================================================================
 ```
-This pipeline is used for plastid genome assembly based on long reads data, including both Nanopore and PacBio.
-It will help assemble the cpgenome with many repeat regions and reduce the assembly path number from short reads data.
-Our data is not published yet [Zhou et al. (unpublished)].
-We introduced this pipeline in [BAGGs workshop](https://tarheels.live/baags/).
+This pipeline is used for plastid (chloroplast) genome assembly based on long reads data, including both Nanopore and PacBio.
+It will help assemble the complex plastomes with many long repeat regions and reduce the assembly path number from short reads data.
+Our data is in prep.
+[Zhou et al. (unpublished)].
+We introduced this pipeline in [BAGGs workshop](https://tarheels.live/baags/) at UNC.

 ## Prerequisites and Software/dependencies